How much does Spray Foam Insulation cost compared to traditional insulation?

-Spray foam cost about 2-1/2 times the cost of traditional fiberglass and about twice the amount of cellulose.
-The payback energy savings can be realized in 3-4 years in an average Chicago, IL house.
+Spray foam is about 2-1/2 times the cost of traditional fiberglass and about twice the amount of cellulose.
+The up front cost of Spray Foam insulation is offset by the reduced cost of your heating and cooling bills.
+The payback in energy savings, that Spray Foam provides, can be realized in 3-4 years in an average Chicago, IL home.
 Can you think of anything that can be installed in your home that can pay for itself in 3-4 years?

-R value is the measurment of thermal resistance to conductance or transmission of heat through a material.
+R value is the measurement of heat movement through a material.
 Although the R value of foam, cellulose and fiberglass are relatively the same at the same thickness, they perform quite differently.
-By stopping air infiltration and air exfiltration, spray foam eliminates heat loss/heat gain through convection or air movement.
+By stopping air movement, spray foam eliminates heat loss and heat gain.
 Foam is air impermeable.
 Fiberglass and cellulose are air permeable.

 R value is only responsible for about 35% of your insulations performance.
 The balance percentage of performance is made up in how well your insulation resists air movement and how well it reflects or absorbs radiant heat and this is where foam outperforms the conventional insulations.

 Contrary to what we have learned over the years from the fiberglass industry R-Value is not the bench mark we should be striving for.
 Conduction, convection and radiation are the enemy’s of our heating and cooling systems.
 Open Cell Spray Foam and Closed Cell Spray Foam effectively stop all these enemies.